rozlynboutin/microbiome_helper/16S-standard-operating-procedure.md

         biom_to_stamp.py -m taxonomy final_otu_tables/otu_table.biom >final_otu_tables/otu_table.spf

-        #Note: the genus Clostridium is within two families, which can cause downstream problems.
-To get around this, we convert the genus name to "Clostridium" in one of the families:
+Note: the genus Clostridium is within two families, which can cause downstream problems.
+To get around this, we add quotations around the genus name so that it is "Clostridium" in one of the families:

         sed -i 's/f__Erysipelotrichaceae\tg__Clostridium/f__Erysipelotrichaceae\tg__"Clostridium"/g' final_otu_tables/otu_table.spf